 BRPD: Pursuit of juvenile driving stolen vehicle resulted in car crashing into houses, gas leak

-BATON ROUGE - A juvenile driving a stolen car crashed into multiple houses Sunday morning after a police pursuit, resulting in a gas leak, according to officials.
+BATON ROUGE - A juvenile driving a stolen car crashed into two homes at the end of a police pursuit Sunday morning.

 The Baton Rouge Police Department said the police chase ended at 10:30 a.m. when a juvenile driving a stolen car crashed into two homes on Odell Street and broke a gas meter.

-BRPD said the juvenile crashed into the front porch of one house before hitting the next, causing the gas leak, and was subsequently taken into police custody.
+BRPD said the juvenile crashed into the front porch of one house before hitting the next, causing the gas leak, which was contained by 12:15 p.m., according to the Baton Rouge Fire Department.

 The first house was occupied by one person and the second was vacant.
 No injuries were reported.